Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 11. See A Meteorite With T-Rex

-If you’re visiting Asheville with kids who love dinosaurs, they will especially enjoy the fossil displays.
+If you’re looking for Asheville things to do with kids who love dinosaurs, they will especially enjoy the fossil displays.

 Encounter dinosaur eggs, a T-Rex skull, a sabertooth cat skeleton, mastodon bone and tusk, and a 6 foot 7-inch tall wooly mammoth bone.

-Plus, learn about and see the Hendersonville Meteorite and marvel at the various geodes, which include a several-foot-high amethyst specimen.
+Plus, learn about and see the Hendersonville Meteorite.
+Marvel at the various geodes, which include a several-foot-high amethyst specimen.

-While in this area, don’t miss Hendersonville’s delicious restaurants like Mikes On Main, one of the best kid-friendly restaurants.
+And, while in this area, don’t miss Hendersonville’s delicious restaurants like Mikes On Main, one of the best kid-friendly restaurants in the Asheville area.

 Mineral and Lapidary Museum of Henderson County | 400 N Main St, Hendersonville, NC 28792